adrianbrandt/adrianbrandt/README.md

 - 👀 I’m interested in computer science, Web development and software development.
 - 🌱 I’m currently taking my Bachelor's degree in Design and development of IT Systems.
 - 💞️ I’m looking to collaborate on projects using python,java,html or C#, i would love to be able to improve my skills and i am always eager to learn something new!
-- 📫 You can reach me on my email @ a.sleire.b@gmail.com or contact me on linkedn @ adrian-brandt-b02217237
+- 📫 You can reach me on my email @ a.sleire.b@gmail.com or contact me on linkedin @ adrian-brandt-b02217237

 Welcome to my github page where i post most of my projects!